daniepett/terraform-provider-thoughtspot/docs/resources/custom_calendar.md

 <a id="nestedblock--table_reference"></a>
 ### Nested Schema for `table_reference`

+Required:

+- `connection_identifier` (String) Unique ID or name of the connection.
+- `table_name` (String) Name of the table.
+Table names may be case-sensitive depending on the database system.

 Optional:

-- `connection_identifier` (String) Unique ID or name of the connection.
 - `database_name` (String) Name of the database.
 - `schema_name` (String) Name of the schema.
-- `table_name` (String) Name of the table.
-Table names may be case-sensitive depending on the database system.